Heat Exhaustion (cont.)

 - Find a local Doctor in your town

-How is heat exhaustion treated?
+How is heat exhaustion diagnosed?

 - Rehydration is the next important step in treating heat exhaustion.
 This may be a challenge if the person begins to suffer from nausea and vomiting.
 Small sips of water, a mouthful at a time, might be tolerated even if some vomiting persists.
 Water, sports drink and other electrolyte replacement drinks are reasonable options.